Upstream Probe#

 fails

-Number of subsequent failed probes that renders the peer unhealthy.
+Number of consecutive failed requests that renders the server unhealthy.
+By default — 1.

 passes